Kalito-Labs/Ai-Protocols/README.md

-# AI Protocols & Develope* **05-Workflow-Integration-Guide.md**
+# AI Protocols & Developer Guardrails
-  Practical developer workflow guide for integrating AI copilots safely.
-Defines "safe zones," "danger zones," checkpoints, and roles/responsibilities.

-* **copilot-instructions**
-  Lightweight map file that gives Copilot an overview and tells it when to reference each protocol.

----ardrails

 This repository is a structured framework for **safe, reliable, and verifiable AI-assisted software development**.